D4vd: Early life

-David Anthony Burke was born on March 28, 2005, in Queens, New York City, his family later moved to Houston, Texas.
+David Anthony Burke was born on March 28, 2005, in Queens, New York City, the son of Colleen and Dawud Burke.
+His family later moved to Houston, Texas.
 After seventh grade, he was homeschooled.
-Until he was 13, he exclusively listened to gospel music.
+As a child, he played the piano, sang in a church choir, and listened exclusively to gospel music until age 13.
+He is a Christian, stating in an interview with Astrophe Magazine, "I get my personal power from God for sure.
+Heavy believer in the Christian faith."